Skip to content

 L.log('Goodbye, world!')

 In this example, the HelloWorld class is decorated with @PluginManager.pluginClass, indicating that it is a plugin class.
 There can only be one plugin class per plugin module.
+This class will automatically be instantiated by the PluginManager when the plugin is loaded.

 The class has four methods that are decorated to hook into the CSE's lifecycle events: init, finish, start, and stop.
 Each method logs a message to the ACME logging system when the CSE starts up and shuts down.